Our Commitment to Privacy

-We take reasonable steps to ensure the security of personal and sensitive information we hold and to protect it against loss, misuse or unauthorised access, destruction, use, modification or disclosure.
+We take reasonable steps to ensure the security of personal and sensitive information we hold and to protect it against loss, misuse, or unauthorized access, destruction, use, modification, or disclosure.

 Our IT systems are password protected and comply with applicable security standards.
-Only authorised personnel are permitted to access these details.
+Only authorized personnel are permitted to access these details.